astropy/astropy-APEs/APE_Black_Formatting.rst

 Backward compatibility
 ----------------------

-This APE renders all previous code formatting styles no longer compatible.
+This APE would supersede any previous code formatting styles recommended for the core package.
 In practice this has little impact because the "standard" style has grown organically and is not applied consistently beyond the PEP8 checks (which Black is a superset of).

 Alternatives
 ------------